 3.1.2 Occurrence of malaria vector infection

 Vector infection is the key step enabling GM Metarhizium to effectively contribute to reducing malaria transmission.
 Once infection is confirmed and optimised, the technology could become an essential and sustainable tool for vector control.
 Experts estimated a high probability of vector infection following the release of GM Metarhizium, with an overall probability of 0.784.

+Table 3 presents the probability estimates according to expert groups.

-Table 2 : Probability of occurrence of malaria vector infection
+Table 3: Probability of occurrence of malaria vector infection